cirruslabs/cirrus-ci-docs/docs/guide/windows.md

 Some software installed with Chocolatey would update `PATH` environment variable in system settings and suggest using `refreshenv` to pull those changes into the current environment.
 Unfortunately, using `refreshenv` will overwrite any environment variables set in Cirrus CI configuration with system-configured defaults.
 We advise to make necessary changes using `env` and `environment` instead of using `refreshenv` command in scripts.

+## Chocolatey

+All `cirrusci/*` Windows containers like `cirrusci/windowsservercore:2016` have [Chocolatey](https://chocolatey.org/) pre-installed.
+Chocolatey is a package manager for Windows which supports unattended installs of software, useful on headless machines.